Dyslexia Friendly Classroom Summit

 Participants are expected to dress in business-casual attire.
 Men—slacks and collared shirts.
 Ladies—knee length skirts or dresses or slacks (no jeans please).

-- have not been diagnosed with or had contact with someone who has been diagnosed with COVID-19 in the last 10 days.
+- You have not been diagnosed with or been in contact with someone who has been diagnosed with Covid in the previous 14 days.